UBC-MDS/hypepy/README.md

   * Arguments:
     * `data`: a 1-dimensional numpy array.
 Non-numerical values result in an error.
     * `mean_0`: the mean (as a number) of the population under the null hypothesis.
 Default: 0.
+    * `alpha`: Threshold for type I errors.
+Float is between 0 and 1.
   * Returns:
     * `results`: a summary text